-\section{Numerical method}
+\section{Numerical Method}

 To derive the numerical method for the time evolution of a filament in analogy with the continuum model of Section \ref{sec:govequations}, we first recall a few useful definitions for effectively implementing rotations.
-We then present the spatial discrete model of the rod, and the time discretization approach employed to evolve the governing equations.
+We then present the {spatially discretized} model of the rod, and the time discretization approach employed to evolve the governing equations.